 The CEO monitors the administration and staffing matters.
 Whereas the convenors of the various committees to supply reports on the achievements and/or progress of affirmative action at the end of each cricket season, commencing the 95/96 season.
 This information is shared with the clubs and the Black Township Forum.
 The executive on an annual basis will otherwise review the AAD policy.
 Affirmative Action Policy is essential in nation building and to the ethos of the WPCA in word and deed.
-This policy would also give other.
+This policy would also give direction and form and strengthen communication with each other.
 It also opens the lines of communication and the WPCA is accountable to all its constituents.